getsentry/rfcs/text/0039-sdk-performance-issue-creation.md

 2. Code on SDK could cause overhead.
 3. Not able to use dynamic thresholds, code changes would be required to update settings.

-## Option 3: Ingest creates the performacne issues
+## Option 3: Ingest creates the performance issues

 This option leaves the performance issue detection to Ingest.
 For more info see previous [DACI](https://www.notion.so/sentry/Performance-Issue-Creation-POC-e521772ebccb482b83b08f4f8a3db2cb#169fa914e8c343468e9523906d0e2fff).